-Goal 11C Coordinate with organizations and agencies Promote for business recruitment and development of firms retention that will diversify the local economy and compete effectively in local, national and international markets.

-Maintain cooperative working relationships with local, tribal, regional, statewide, federal and international organizations that pursue economic development activities consistent with the goals and objectives of this economic development element.
+- Goal 11C Coordinate with organizations and agencies Promote for business recruitment and development of firms retention that will diversify the local economy and compete effectively in local, national and international markets. - policy 11C-1.1 Maintain cooperative working relationships with local, tribal, regional, statewide, federal and international organizations that pursue economic development activities consistent with the goals and objectives of this economic development element.